wazthewiz16-crypto/WizardWave_Deploy/README.md

 ## ✨ Key Features

 ### 🔮 The Arcane Portal (Dashboard)
-- **Live Signal Feed**: Real-time display of active trade setups across Crypto, Forex, and Indices.
+- **Dual-Engine Signal Feed**: Real-time display of active trade setups across Crypto, Forex, and Indices, split into High Timeframe (Trend) and Low Timeframe (Scalp) engines.
-- **Runic Alerts**: A dedicated sidebar for quick-glance status updates on active signals.
+- **Runic Alerts**: A dedicated sidebar for quick-glance status updates on active signals across 15m, 1h, 4h, 12h, 1d, and 4d timeframes.
 - **Realms (Market Sessions)**: A visual 24-hour timeline showing the overlap of major global trading sessions (Sydney, Tokyo, London, New York).
 - **The Oracle**: An automated countdown to high-impact economic events (CPI, NFP, FOMC) to help you avoid volatility spikes.

 ### 🧠 AI Meta-Labeling
-- **Smart Filtering**: Raw technical signals are not blindly trusted.
-They are passed through a **Random Forest Classifier**.
+- **Smart Filtering**: Raw technical signals are passed through specialized Random Forest Classifiers.
-- **Confidence Scoring**: Each signal is assigned a probability score (0-100%).
+- **Hybrid Confidence Scoring**:
+  - **HTF Model**: Optimized for 1D and 4D trend following.
+  - **LTF Model**: Optimized for 15M, 1H, and 4H scalping/swings.
+  - **Ensemble Logic**: 12H signals use a weighted mix (80% HTF / 20% LTF) for high-conviction entries.
 - **Meta-Labeling**: The system advises "TAKE" or "SKIP" based on whether the signal matches the characteristics of historically profitable trades.

 ### 🛡️ Risk Management Shield